6.15.1 Templated imports

 as templatedModule_string_int_real;

-Note that this is actually an access command rather than an import command, so the names of types, functions, etc. would have to be stated as e.g. templatedModule_string_int_real.Wrapper_Number rather than just Wrapper_Number (where Wrapper_Number is a type defined in templatedModule.asy).
+Note that this is actually an access command rather than an import command, so a type, function, or variable A defined in templatedModule.asy would need to be accessed qualified as templatedModule_string_int_real.A.

 Alternatively, the module could be imported via a command like